sander110419/Cloud-infra-visualization/README.md

 - **Visio**: Visio format will also be supported for those who prefer using Microsoft's tool.
 - **PDF**: For easy sharing and viewing, you will be able to export your diagrams to PDF.
 - **Markdown**: For simplicity and compatibility with platforms like GitHub, we will also support exporting diagrams in Markdown format.

+## Future

+I'd love this to one day be a viable replacement for tools like Cloudockit, Holori or Lucidscale with a frontend for ease of use.

 ## License